vitalik/django-ninja/docs/docs/guides/response/config-pydantic.md

 ```

 !!! note
-    When overriding the schema's `Config`, it is necessary to inherit from the base `Config` class.
+    When overriding the schema's `Config`, it is necessary to inherit from the base `Schema.Config` class.

 To alias `ModelSchema`'s field names, you'll also need to set `populate_by_name` on the `Schema` config and
 enable `by_alias` in all endpoints using the model.